engrit-illinois/Get-Sessions/README.md

 # Summary
 This script is more or less a wrapper for the `query session` (a.k.a. `qwinsta`) command.
 Instead of returning a preformatted string, it returns an array of Powershell objects.

-It can be used standalong, but it was primarily developed for use in the custom `Get-ComputersBySessionState` module.
+It can be used standalone, but it was primarily developed for use in the custom `Get-ComputersBySessionState` module.
 See here for more detail:
 https://github.com/engrit-illinois/Get-ComputersBySessionState.

 # Notes